ElliottMetzler/the-manhattan-project/README.md

 ### Ingredient Prices Data

-To retrieve data on ingredient prices, we combined a list of ingredients from the cocktail database to search Walmart's API (dubbed BlueCart), performed a combination of programatic and manual cleaning on the ingredient prices, then imported the resulting data into our database.
+To retrieve data on ingredient prices, we combined a list of ingredients from the cocktail database to search a Walmart price database called BlueCart API.
+Using this, we performed a combination of programatic and manual cleaning on the ingredient prices, then imported the resulting data into our database.
 One key nuance to our approach to searching the BlueCart API was using two searches to achieve most representative results.
-We queried both for "best seller" and "best match" for each ingredient, then combined these two searches in an effort to get the closest, most accurate, representation of the price of that ingredient.
+We queried both for "best seller" and "best match" for each ingredient.  we  then combined these two searches in an effort to get the closest, most accurate, representation of the price of that ingredient.

 #### Description of the Ingredient Prices Data